easybuilders/easybuild-docs/docs/partial-installations.md

 # Partial installations {: #partial_installations }

 Several ways of performing partial installations are supported.
-These may be useful when debugging a particular issue with the installation procedure being performed by EasyBuild, updating existing software installations or module files, or after changing the EasyBuild configuration (e.g., switching to module files in Lua syntax or a different module naming scheme).
+These may be useful when debugging a particular issue with the installation procedure being performed by SimpleBuild, updating existing software installations or module files, or after changing the SimpleBuild configuration (e.g., switching to module files in Lua syntax or a different module naming scheme).

 ## Stopping the installation procedure *after* a step using `-s`/`--stop` {: #partial_installation_stop }